The Unique Struggles of Betrayal Trauma: When the Person You Trusted Most Causes the Deepest Wound

 Your entire worldview can shift after betrayal:

-Love feels dangerous
+Love feels dangerous.

-Vulnerability feels foolish
+Vulnerability feels foolish.

-Trust feels like self-betrayal
+Trust feels like self-betrayal.

-People seem less safe
+People seem less safe.

-The world feels unpredictable
+The world feels unpredictable.

-You may also find yourself scanning your environment for people who resemble your partner’s “acting-out template”, comparing yourself to others, feeling anger toward otherwise benign individuals — a trauma response that creates further guilt, shame, and exhaustion.
+You may also find yourself scanning your environment for people who resemble your partner’s “acting-out template,” comparing yourself to others, feeling anger toward otherwise benign individuals — a trauma response that creates further guilt, shame, and exhaustion.

 6. Absorbed (Carried) Shame

+Addiction is rooted in shame — secrecy, double lives, self-loathing, and emotional avoidance.
 When you live next to someone hiding years of shameful behaviors, that shame spills onto you like a toxin.
 You may find yourself internalizing beliefs such as:

 “If I were more attractive…”